jnovembre/BSD-QBio/docs/index.md

 platform.
 (Here's a [video](https://youtu.be/sD1NJ7_DLZk) explaining how to install R and RStudio in Windows;
-[here](https://youtu.be/IBE7dPJQNaE) for Mac OSX) **Note:** For those with a Mac with one of the new Apple processors (M1, M2, etc), make sure to download the "arm64" installer.
+[here](https://youtu.be/IBE7dPJQNaE) for Mac OSX) **Note:** For those with a Mac that has one of the new(ish) Apple processors (M1, M2, etc), make sure to download the "arm64" installer.

-+ **Install RStudio.** Once you have installed R, go back to [this page](https://posit.co/download/rstudio-desktop/), download the RStudio installer for your operating system, and install the software.
++ **Install RStudio.** Once you have installed R, go back to [this page](https://posit.co/download/rstudio-desktop/), download the RStudio installer for your operating system, then install the software.

 + Once you have installed R and RStudio, open RStudio and **install the following packages**: